tl-its-umich-edu/spanish-placement-exam/README.md

-# Spanish Placement Exam Script
+# Spanish Placement Exam Script (SPE)

 This script is to allow student grades on Spanish placement exams in Canvas to be automatically added to MPathways.
 It runs periodically as a batch script.
 It needs little attention unless there are external changes to authentication information or data formats.
 The script is silent except when there are grades processed.
-If there is new grade information the script will email a summary report to an Mcommunity group.
+If there is new grade information found then the script will email a summary report to an Mcommunity group.
 The summary report is also written to the log every time the script runs.

 SPE will keep track of the last time it requested grade data so that grades won't constantly be requested or processed.
 If, for some reason, the stored date isn't the one needed it can be adjusted manually.
 See SPECIAL PROCESSING below for details.

 # Design

-SPE is a Spring Boot java application.
-It runs in a continuous loop  but has built in waits so that it will process input several times a day.
-This built in wait should be replaced by explicit cron functionality but the options for that are current  limited in OpenShift.
+SPE is implemented as a Spring Boot java application.

+The processing loop is simple:
+- See if there are any new SPE grades to update.
+This is based on the stored timestamp of the most recent exam found in the last run.
+- If there are then get the grades, format them for updating MPathways, and do the update.
+- Send out an email summary of the updates done.
+- Sit and wait for the next time to run.

+All processing is done in a single instance of the script.
+Multiple instances will fail since they will contend over access to the stored date.

 The job is nearly state-less.

- * Scores are retrieved and updated through an ESB API.
+ * Scores are retrieved and updated through an ESB API that talks to the Unizin Data Warehouse for getting information and MPathways for local updates.
  * Non-secure configuration is bundled with the application in properties files.
- * Secure information is provided through OpenShift Secrets.
+ * Secure information is provided through separate properties files.
  * Summary information is logged and, when there grade activity, is sent to the MCommunity group.

-A very small amount of disk storage is used to record the most recent time that a user finished a test.
-This is used as input to the query to get the next batch of test results so that tests are not processed multiple times.
+ * A very small amount of disk storage is used to record the most recent time that any user finished a test.

 See SPECIAL FEATURES for details.

 # Running SPE

-SPE is configured to run on OpenShift.
-Projects and running instances are provided in the UM OpenShift instance.
-Only one SPE pod should be run per project.
+For development SPE can run within an IDE, from the command line, in a local docker container, or in a development OpenShift project.
+There are bash scripts provided in the project that illustrate how to run the code.

 ## Runtime Environment
 ### Local state